techtales-io/terraform-discord/README.md

 # Terraform Discord for techtales.io

-Discord Server Infrastructure as code with Terraform.
+Discord Server Infrastructure as code with Terraform and Atlantis.

 <details>
   <summary style="font-size:1.2em;">Table of Contents</summary>